Welcome to OnCrawl's Getting Started Tutorials. Today we're going to walk through how to upload a log file to OnCrawl

 Use an FTP client to connect to the OnCrawl server.
 Make sure that:

-One, your log files are zipped as a .zip, .gz or .7z file, or formatted as a CSV file
+One, your log files are zipped as a .zip, .gz or .7z file

 And, two, your company's firewall is open to FTP connections.